-We believe our differentiated business model and culture have created competitive advantages that are responsible for our strong financial performance, as evidenced by the following:
+We believe our differentiated business model and culture have created competitive advantages that are responsible for our success, as evidenced by the following:

-- five consecutive years of double digit comparable store sales growth averaging 14.2% per year, ending with a 22.1% increase in fiscal 2013; - store base expansion from 28 warehouse-format stores at the end of fiscal 2011 to 38 at the end of fiscal 2013, representing a CAGR of 16.5%; - total net sales growth from \$276.4 million to \$441.4 million from fiscal 2011 to fiscal 2013, representing a CAGR of 26.4%; - total four-wall Adjusted EBITDA growth from \$44.9 million to \$76.8 million from fiscal 2011 to fiscal 2013, representing a CAGR of 30.8%; and - Adjusted EBITDA growth from \$29.8 million to \$41.8 million from fiscal 2011 to fiscal 2013, representing a CAGR of 18.3%, which includes significant investments in our sourcing and distribution network, integrated IT systems and corporate overhead to support our future growth.
+- five consecutive years of double digit comparable store sales growth averaging 14.2% per year, ending with a 22.1% increase in fiscal 2013; - store base expansion from 28 warehouse-format stores at the end of fiscal 2011 to 38 at the end of fiscal 2013, representing a CAGR of 16.5%; - total net sales growth from \$276.4 million to \$441.4 million from fiscal 2011 to fiscal 2013, representing a CAGR of 26.4%; and - Adjusted EBITDA growth from \$29.8 million to \$41.8 million from fiscal 2011 to fiscal 2013, representing a CAGR of 18.3%, which includes significant investments in our sourcing and distribution network, integrated IT systems and corporate overhead to support our future growth.
+For a reconciliation of net income to Adjusted EBITDA, see Note 5 to the information contained in "Selected Consolidated Financial Data."